 6. Use Cold Compresses to Reduce Swelling

-- Wrap a bag of ice or frozen vegetables in a thin towel
+- Wrap a bag of ice or frozen vegetables in a thin towel.

-- Take breaks of 15-20 minutes between applications
+- Take breaks of 15–20 minutes between applications.

 7. Seek Prompt Treatment for Signs of Dry Socket

-- Prescribe pain medications or antibiotics, if necessary
+- Prescribe pain medications or antibiotics if necessary.

-- Schedule follow-up appointments to monitor your recovery
+- Schedule follow-up appointments to monitor recovery.

 Conclusion